Tutorial: Build a React.js Chat App

 Open the newly created app-name

 folder in your favorite editor.
+Now we can dive in for real.

-Showing Messages
+Showing Chat Messages Using React Components

-- An
+- A

 component which will manage sending and receiving messages and rendering the inner components. - A